edfus/stream-editor/README.md

 });
 ```

 Option `decodeBuffers` is the specific character encoding, like utf-8, iso-8859-2, koi8, cp1261, gbk, etc for decoding the input raw buffer.
-Some encodings are only available for Node embedded the entire ICU but the good news is full-icu has been made the default since v14+ (see <https://github.com/nodejs/node/pull/29522>).
+Some encodings are only available for Node embedded the entire ICU but the good news is that full-icu has been made the default since v14+ (see <https://github.com/nodejs/node/pull/29522>).

 Note that option `decodeBuffers` only makes sense when no encoding is assigned and stream data are passed as buffers.
 Below are some wrong input examples: